SENG8081/SENG8081-S25-Team5/README.md

   - Rating must be between 0 and 5
   - Quantity and UnitPrice must be greater than 0
   - Referential integrity is ensured (e.g., every `CustomerID` in `Orders` exists in `Customers`)

+# Data Visualization
+The data visualization component of our E-Commerce Sales Analysis project is where all the efforts in data collection, cleaning, enrichment, and loading converge to produce actionable business insights.
+Using Tableau as our primary tool, we designed and implemented interactive dashboards and worksheets connected to our SQL Server database.

+•	Tableau Desktop and Tableau Cloud: Used to build dynamic dashboards and data stories.
+•	Live Connection to SQL Server: Ensures dashboards reflect the most recent data without auto and manual refreshes.